OliviaScalora/MUSA508_Final/ReadMe.md

 #### <li>What kind of model would you build and what is the dependent variable? </li>

-We will use a geospatial risk model to predict heroin overdoses as a function of environmental factors (see data above)
+Geospatial risk model- Poisson Regression- to predict heroin overdoses as a function of environmental factors (see data above)

 #### <li>How will you validate this model (cross-validation & goodness of fit metrics that relate to the business process)? </li>

-The model will be validated against a kernal density.
-Train the model for the year of 2018 and test on the year 2019.
-The city saw a huge spike in overdoses between 2019 and 2020 so it would not make sense to train and test between these years, however the 2020 spike is something to take into account for forecasting.
-TBD...
+Kfold and Leave One Group Out(LOGO) Cross Validation - test with and without variable to account for spatial process.

 #### <li>How do you think that stakeholders would want to consume this data? </li>